spang-lab/FastqPuri/README_trimFilter.md

                          the threshold -q is over 5 percent or a user defined percentage in -p.
-               ENDSFRAC: trims the ends and then discards the read if there are more low quality nucleotides than the allowed by the option -p.
+               ENDSFRAC: trims the ends and then discards the read if there are more low quality nucleotides than allowed by the option -p.
-               GLOBAL:   removes n1 cycles on the left and n2 on the right, specified in -g.
+               GLOBAL:   removes n1 bases on the left and n2 on the right, specified by -g.
-               All reads are discarded if they are shorter than MINL.
+               All reads are discarded if they are shorter than `minL`.
  -m, --minL    minimum length allowed for a read before it is discarded
                (default 25).
  -q, --minQ    minimum quality allowed (int), optional (default 27).
  -p, --percent percentage of low quality bases to be admitted before
                discarding a read (default 5),
  -g, --global  required option if --trimQ GLOBAL is passed.
 Two int,
-               n1:n2, have to be passed specifying the number of cycles to be globally cut from the left and right, respectively.
+               n1:n2, have to be passed specifying the number of bases to be globally cut from the left and right, respectively.
  -N, --trimN   NO:     does nothing to reads containing N's,
                ALL:    removes all reads containing N's,
                ENDS:   trims ends of reads with N's,
                STRIPS: looks for the largest substring with no N's.
-               All reads are discarded if they are shorter than minL.
+               All reads are discarded if they are shorter than `minL`.
 ```

 NOTE: the parameters -l or --length are meant to identify the length